 Federal & State

-Since NCJF’s founding, the Center has received uninterrupted support from the National Endowment for the Arts (initially through the American Film Institute) to assist with the preservation of nitrate film materials.
-The National Endowment for the Humanities awarded NCJF a Challenge Grant in 1984.
+Since NCJF’s founding, the Center has received uninterrupted support from the National Endowment for the Arts (initially through the American Film Institute) to assist with the preservation of film materials.
+The National Endowment for the Humanities was an early supporter, awarding NCJF a Challenge Grant in 1984.
 At the state level, the Massachusetts Cultural Council has awarded continuous operational support funding for more than forty years, and in the 1980s (when such grants were available) a number of conservation grants for film preservation.

 Foundations & Corporations

-NCJF has received substantial grants from the National Film Preservation Foundation for the preservation of rare, “orphan” films.
+NCJF has received numerous grants from the National Film Preservation Foundation for the preservation of rare, “orphan” films.